 San Francisco’s Health Care Security Ordinance (HCSO) ensures all workers in the city have access to health care benefits.
-Under this ordinance, employers must contribute toward those benefits for eligible employees, but employers can choose exactly how to direct the funds.
+Under this ordinance, employers with at least 20 employees must contribute toward those benefits for eligible employees, but employers can choose exactly how to direct the funds.

 Does this mean I have to provide health insurance to my employees?

 Every quarter, San Francisco employers need to contribute a minimum amount toward health benefits for each covered employee on their team.

 For 2020, those minimum contribution amounts are:

 - Large businesses (all businesses with 100+ employees): $3.08 per hour paid

 - Midsized businesses (for-profits: 20–99 employees; nonprofits: 50–99 employees): $2.05 per hour paid

 - Small businesses (for-profits: 0–19 employees; nonprofits: 0–49 employees): does not apply

 - First quarter: January 1 – March 31

 - Second quarter: April 1 – June 30